NAME | PARTY | TITLE | ADDRESS | PHONE | TERM | EXPIRES |

 Community Forestry Commission - Tree Request

-The Community Forestry Commission (CFC) is collecting requests for trees from the community to assist with our tree plant strategy for calendar year 2021 and beyond.
+The Community Forestry Commission (CFC) is collecting requests for trees from the community to assist with our tree planting strategy for calendar year 2021 and beyond.

 Our goal is to keep Branford a forested community and we need your assistance to collect this information.